-St Christopher’s is your local hospice and we care for people across the boroughs of Bromley, Croydon, Lambeth, Lewisham and Southwark.
+St Christopher’s is your local hospice and, every year, we care for over 6,500 people affected by a terminal illness from Bromley, Croydon, Lambeth, Lewisham and Southwark.

 Do you have a garden that you would like to proudly showcase to the public?